Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

        Contains the firmware that acts like a USB to UART bridge and also performs the update of Sailfish firmware similarly to an ordinary Arduino.
      - **Atmega2560 Folder:**
        Contains the image of the main Sailfish firmware.
+     - **Arduino-ISP-Mod-UNO-4-Wifi Folder:**
+       Containes the Arduino-ISP-Mod-UNO-4-Wifi sketch if using the UNO/Mega as an ISP

 2. **Computer Setup:**
    - Install a text editor (e.g., Notepad++) for editing configuration files.
    - Download and install the necessary drivers for your 3D printer.
    - Download and install the necessary drivers for your USBasp
    - Download and install the latest Arduino IDE
-   - Download and install AVRDUDESS
+   - Download and install AVRDUDE
-   - Download and install a ftp transfer program like Cyberduck(MacOS0 or Filezilla(Windows)
+   - Download and install a ftp transfer program like Cyberduck(MacOS or Filezilla(Windows)
    - Download and install putty(win) or use your built in terminal program

 3. **Klipper Firmware Files:**